 Traffic-calmed local streets are designed for slower speeds.
 They also discourage unnecessary through-traffic by drivers.

 People feel more comfortable walking and bicycling on streets with less traffic.
-Connecting traffic-calmed local streets can also offer important, low-stress routes for people to:
+We can create useful routes by connecting traffic-calmed local streets.
+They can offer important, low-stress routes for people to:

 - travel within their own neighborhoods